Popular Sheffield dad-of-two, aged 31, died after receiving AstraZeneca vaccine, inquest hears

 Risk to people having AstraZeneca Covid vaccination ‘significantly reduced’

-Assistant Coroner Tanyka Rawden returned a narrative conclusion that Tom had died due to intersuriable haemorrhage caused by vaccine induced thrombocytopenia as a result of the administration of AstraZeneca vaccine on April 27.
+Assistant Coroner Tanyka Rawden returned a narrative conclusion that Tom had died due to a cerebral haemorrhage caused by vaccine induced thrombocytopenia as a result of the administration of AstraZeneca vaccine on April 27.

 She did, however, stress that the cause was not a known and recognised complication of the vaccination at the time and that the risks have been ‘significantly reduced’ after the changes in the guidelines were enforced.